 Ensure Complete Drainage

-To tackle engorgement, aim to nurse at least every 2-3 hours, or whenever your baby shows hunger cues.
-This helps empty your breasts and eases discomfort.
+To tackle engorgement, aim to nurse at least every 2–3 hours, or whenever your baby shows hunger cues.
+This empties your breasts and eases discomfort.
+Pay attention to your baby’s latch, since a good latch helps them remove milk effectively.

-Pay attention to your baby’s latch; a good latch guarantees they can effectively remove milk.
-If your baby isn’t nursing well, consider hand expressing or using a pump to relieve pressure.
+If your baby isn’t nursing well, try hand expressing or using a pump to relieve pressure.
+A lactation consultant can be a big help if you’re struggling.

 Don’t: Avoid Feeding or Pumping